 Plea Bargain Pros

-If the evidence against you is weak or defective, or if your charges are not excessively bad, you might be able to plead to a lesser crime and avoid a drunk driving conviction altogether.
-You might at least come away with a more favorable outcome to your case.
+If the evidence against you is weak or flawed, or if the charges are not severe, it may be possible to negotiate a plea to a lesser offense and avoid a DUI conviction altogether.
+This approach has the potential to significantly improve the outcome of your case.

 Alternative Offenses You Can Plead Guilty to